Permafrost/TundraTN/README.md

   folder should implement the `tundra.schema.content.deliver:handler` specification.

+  This service is designed to be called directly from a Trading Networks bizdoc processing rule.

   * Inputs:
     * `bizdoc` is the Trading Networks document whose content is to be delivered.